Derelict buildings in the UK

-1. Plan your search for a derelict building
+Plan your search for derelict buildings for sale

 Before you do anything else, take some time to think about what you want before you begin searching for a derelict building with potential.
 As you can imagine, derelict buildings come in all shapes and sizes and you can make your property search far more productive by deciding on the kind of building you want to buy before you do anything else.

 For example, perhaps you would like to renovate an older property such as a derelict cottage in the countryside.
 On the other hand you may have the budget for a full-scale barn conversion, or even the restoration of a disused church.
 As well as these examples there are many other different types of derelict buildings scattered throughout the UK.